Use any light switch and any lighting protocol, DALI, DMX, when integrating lighting into an Atamate system.

 Lighting can be controlled by standard rocker switches, button switches, sliders, dimmers, the Atamate user interface or by the HAZE light switch.

-Configure your home to reflect how you want to live; turn the lights on when you go upstairs at night and turns them off when you leave the house.
-It uses the same sensors as the other building services so you won’t be unexpectedly pitched into darkness.
+Configure your building using the same sensors as the other building services to reflect how you want to live; turn the lights on when you go upstairs at night and turn them off when you leave the house.

 Different groups using a building might have different lighting requirements.
-A building manager can save the appropriate setting as a preset that is triggered by entry or by the calendar.
+For instance, in a community building, the elderly bridge group may want the lights turned up, whilst the yoga group may want dimmed lighting.
+A building manager can save the appropriate setting as a preset that’s triggered by keypad, IFC entry or calendar date.

 Good lighting is essential when caring for the elderly, especially those with dementia.
 Ageing eyes need twice as much light as young eyes – and people with dementia need even more.
 Ensuring there’s good, bright lighting in all areas of a building will reduce the likelihood of falls and slips, as well as providing a better environment.